To find out about each of our teachers, and what style of yoga they teach, please click onto their name!

 - Jasone Miranda-Bilbao

-Parallel to this Jasone teaches art while also practicing as an artist and she holds the position of Artist in Residence at the University of Kent.
+Parallel to this Jasone teaches art while also practicing as an artist and it is this that takes her to India regularly and for few months a year.
 Her combined experience in yoga and art, practical as well as theoretical, has given her a particular understanding of how the body and the mind work in conjunction and the belief in the importance of exploring new ways of thinking and living.
-When teaching yoga her priority is to help students to develop their own practice by encouraging a quality of mindful attention that can be extended outside the mat.
+When teaching yoga her priority is to help students to develop their own practice by encouraging a quality of mindful attention that can be extended outside the mat

 - Marco Cannavo